EnterpriseDB/tpa/docs/src/platform-aws.md

     ec2_vpc:
       Name: Test
+      cidr: 10.33.0.0/16

+This is the default configuration, which creates a VPC named Test with the given CIDR if it does not exist, or uses the existing VPC otherwise.

-In this case, the VPC must exist; if you also specify a `cidr`, TPAexec will create the VPC if it does not exist.
-If TPAexec creates a VPC, `tpaexec deprovision` will attempt to remove it, but will leave any pre-existing VPC alone.
+To create a VPC, you must specify both the Name and the cidr.
+If you specify only a VPC Name, TPAexec will fail if a matching VPC does not exist.

+If TPAexec creates a VPC,
+`tpaexec deprovision` will attempt to remove it, but will leave any pre-existing VPC alone.
 (Think twice before creating new VPCs, because AWS has a single-digit default limit on the number of VPCs per account.)